Gareth Davies is Professor of American History at the UCL Institute of the Americas.

-- (Co-edited with Cheryl Hudson), Ronald Reagan and the 1980s: Perceptions, Policies, Legacies (New York, 2008).
+- (with Cheryl Hudson), ed., Ronald Reagan and the 1980s (2008)

-- "Towards Big Government Conservatism: Conservatives and Federal Aid to Education in the 1970s,” Journal of Contemporary History, October 2008, 621-635.
+- “Dealing with Disaster: The Politics of Catastrophe in the United States, from 1789-1861,” American Nineteenth Century History (2013) “Towards Big Government Conservatism: Conservatives and Federal Aid to Education in the 1970s,” Journal of Contemporary History, October 2008, 621-635

-- “Nixon and School Desegregation,” Journal of Policy History, November 2007, 367-394.
+- “Nixon and School Desegregation,” Journal of Policy History, (Nov.
+2007)

-- “The Great Society After Johnson: The Case of Bilingual Education,” Journal of American History, June 2002, 1405-1429.
+- “The Great Society after Johnson: The Case of Bilingual Education,” Journal of American History (June 2002)

-- (with Martha Derthick), “Race and the Social Security Act of 1935,” Political Science Quarterly, Summer 1997, 226-249.
+- (with Martha Derthick), “Race and the Social Security Act of 1935,” Political Science Quarterly, Summer 1997, 226-249